mdn/content/README.md

 In general, we do not approve of copying content from other sources and putting it on MDN.
 MDN should be made up of original content wherever possible.
-If we receive a pull request and discover that it contains plagiarised content, we will close it and request that the submitter resubmit the change with the content rewritten into their own words.
+If we receive a pull request and discover that it contains plagiarized content, we will close it and request that the submitter resubmit the change with the content rewritten into their own words.